 A £1,000 unrestricted educational grant will be awarded to the three best case studies demonstrating positive change to a patient’s quality of life, as judged by a national selection board of ophthalmologists.
 Winners will be announced in November 2021 with grants awarded in December.

-The contest is open to all UK based registered healthcare professionals working in ophthalmology.
+You are welcome to join the mission if you are a UK based registered healthcare professionals working in ophthalmology (including nurses), optometry, or pharmacy.
 A candidate can only submit one case.

 Applicants are invited to submit a case study they were involved in which demonstrates an improvement to a patient changing from preserved eye drops to preservative free eye drops.
 The presentation must be anonymous, written in English and follow the downloadable template.